4 Surprising Things That Expand Your Waistline

 Many people say that they smoke to stay thinner, but that’s counterproductive.
 For one thing, the health benefits of a lower weight are canceled out by the deadly effects of tobacco smoke.
 Plus, there’s mounting evidence that smoking may actually lead to a buildup of belly fat that’s independent of overall obesity.

 One study included nearly 300 visitors to university hospitals in South Korea.
 Smoking was associated with an increase specifically in abdominal fat—especially in visceral fat, which wraps around organs deep inside the torso and bodes ill for a person’s health.
 This held true even though researchers controlled for age, exercise, and alcohol consumption.

 Diet Soft Drinks

 The more diet soda these older adults drank, the larger they grew around the middle.
-Over a nine-year period, the average increase in waist size was four times greater for diet soda drinkers (3.2 inches), compared to those who didn’t drank diet soda (0.8 inches).
+Over a nine-year period, the average increase in waist size was four times greater for diet soda drinkers (3.2 inches), compared with those who didn’t drink diet soda (0.8 inches).

 Cortisol, a stress hormone, is thought to promote the deposition of fat around the middle of the body.
 Any form of ongoing stress might have this effect, but one that’s often forgotten is the stress of living in a noisy environment.